Slaughter16/Proxmox-Networking-Lab/Pi-hole/README.md

 ## 📌 Problem

-Pi-hole VM was originally assigned the wrong IP address: `192.168.1.2` (outside target VLAN).
+Pi-hole VM was originally assigned an incorrect IP address: `192.168.1.2` (outside target VLAN).
 We wanted Pi-hole to use `192.168.20.2` to serve as the DNS server for All the VLANs but targeted for VLAN 20 — the same subnet as the Windows client and Debian admin VM.

 ## 🔍 Initial Troubleshooting